photoprism/photoprism-docs/docs/getting-started/using-https.md

 ### Let’s Encrypt

 ![Let’s Encrypt](img/letsencrypt.svg){ class='md right' }
-[Let's Encrypt](https://letsencrypt.org/) is an automatic certificate authority that provides you with free HTTPS/TLS certificates.
+[Let's Encrypt](https://letsencrypt.org/) is an automatic certification authority that provides you with free HTTPS/TLS certificates.
 Many web servers and reverse proxies such as [Traefik](proxies/traefik.md) and [Caddy](proxies/caddy-2.md) have integrated support for obtaining single-domain certificates if your server is accessible on port 80 over the public Internet.

 The creation of certificates for servers that are not publicly reachable or that are valid for all subdomains (wildcard) is alternatively possible with the [LEGO Let's Encrypt client](https://go-acme.github.io/lego/usage/cli/obtain-a-certificate/).
 If you use Docker and [DigitalOcean's free DNS service](https://m.do.co/c/f9725a28bb6b), the [command to run](https://go-acme.github.io/lego/usage/cli/obtain-a-certificate/) would look as follows (replace certificate path, access token, domain name, and email):